Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 Relative Care Level: Most owners of grey foxes report that they are more friendly and calmer than other species .
 In fact, they are one of the few exotics said to be tolerant and affectionate with strangers .
 Grey foxes are said to be less smelly than red foxes.
-Some owners have even managed to keep grey foxes as indoor pets, although larger foxes benefit substantially with outdoor access.
+Some owners have even managed to keep grey foxes as indoor pets, although larger foxes benefit substantially from outdoor access.
 Grey foxes, like other foxes, probably will not become fully housebroken, therefore an outdoor space can alleviate this problem.

 Grey foxes are smaller than red foxes.
 To keep them indoors successfully, they will need a space of their own.
-If given free access to your home, they will dig up carpets, mark their territory (some owners use a 'male wrap' dog diaper to prevent this), and potentially ingest harmful objects.
+If given free access to your home, they will dig up carpets, mark their territory (some owners use a "male wrap" dog diaper to prevent this), and potentially ingest harmful objects.

 Some have also scratched furniture .
-It's important to take into consideration that greys have been known to acquire distemper from certain distemper vaccines, and if this vaccine is given, the vet should have thorough knowledge on what type to use .
+It's important to take into consideration that greys have been known to acquire distemper from certain distemper vaccines, and if this vaccine is given, the vet should have thorough knowledge of what type to use .
 Grey foxes love to climb and can benefit from this form of enrichment in the house or in an outdoor enclosure.

 Pale (Pallid) Fox

 Availability: Rare.
 These foxes are infrequently available.

 Size: 4–6 pounds and 15–17 inches long .